alfredkam/PHYLO/README.md

 This build includes options, it can be found at js/options_template.js

 	window.DEBUG //enables debug log
 	window.guest //tell us its anoymous
 	window.DEV.disableMenu //disables Menu
 	window.DEV.disableSplash //disables Splash
 	window.DEV.disableMusic //disables the background music

-To enable options w/ .gitignore, in terminal
+To enable options w/ .gitignore, make sure the .gitignore is under the directory of options_template.js and it contains the value of - options.js, now in terminal

 	cd js
 	cp options_template.js options.js

 Now you can edit options.js to modify the development options